Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Abstract

 \section{Abstract}

 Granger causality is among the widely used data-driven approaches for causal analysis of time series data with applications in various areas including economics, molecular biology, and neuroscience.
 Two of the main challenges of this methodology are: 1) over-fitting as a result of limited data duration, and 2) correlated process noise as a confounding factor, both leading to errors in identifying the causal influences.
 Sparse estimation via the LASSO has successfully addressed these challenges for parameter estimation.
-However, the classical statistical tests for Granger causality resort to asymptotic analysis of ordinary least squares, which require long data durations to be useful and are not immune to confounding effects.
-In this work, we close this gap by introducing a LASSO-based statistic and studying its non-asymptotic properties under the assumption that the true models admit sparse autoregressive representations.
-We establish that the sufficient conditions of LASSO also suffice for robust identification of Granger causal influences.
-We also characterize the false positive error probability of a simple thresholding rule for identifying Granger causal effects.
-We present simulation studies and application to real data to compare the performance of the ordinary least squares and LASSO in detecting Granger causal influences, which corroborate our theoretical results.
+However, the classical statistical tests for Granger causality resort to asymptotic analysis of ordinary least squares, which require long data {duration} to be useful and are not immune to confounding effects.
+In this work, we {address this disconnect} by introducing a LASSO-based statistic and studying its non-asymptotic properties under the assumption that the true models admit sparse autoregressive representations.
+We establish {fundamental limits for reliable} identification of Granger causal influences using the proposed LASSO-based statistic.
+We further characterize the false positive error probability and test power of a simple thresholding rule for identifying Granger causal effects and provide two methods to set the threshold in a data-driven fashion.
+We present simulation studies and application to real data to compare the performance of our proposed method to ordinary least squares and {existing LASSO-based methods} in detecting Granger causal influences, which corroborate our theoretical results.

 \ifCLASSOPTIONpeerreview

 \fi